microsoft/VS-ColorThemes/README.md

     c.
 The source.extension.manifest (don’t update the version – just add to the assets)
 8. Open a pull request and sign the Contributor License Agreement.
 We'll work with you to get it merged :)

+**NOTE: Please check the [ShellColorTokens.md](https://github.com/microsoft/VS-ColorThemes/blob/master/ShellColorTokens.md) to ensure your theme contains all of the color tokens list therein.**